maximlamare/S3_extract/README.md

 1. You can get Anaconda or Miniconda [here](https://www.anaconda.com/download)
 3. The current version of the script was designed to work with Python 3.4 or 3.5: other versions are not guaranteed to work.
-4. After SNAP Desktop is installed on your computer,  configure snappy with your Conda environment Python (the hardest part).
+4. After SNAP Desktop (version 7) and the required plugins are installed on your computer,  configure snappy with your Conda environment Python (the hardest part).
 The instructions are found [here](https://senbox.atlassian.net/wiki/spaces/SNAP/pages/50855941/Configure+Python+to+use+the+SNAP-Python+snappy+interface).
 First, make sure JDK is installed on your system and JDK_HOME path is set.

 For MacOS users @mankoff created a neat installation guide (similar on linux systems):